 Gain the best of two outstanding universities and graduate with two degrees: the MSc in Psychology from the University of Osnabrück, with a specalization in Cross-Cultural Psychology, and the MSc in Social Psychology from Tilburg University, with a specialization in either Economic Psychology or Work and Organizational Psychology.

-Data Science and Entrepreneurship2 years English Starts end of August
+Data Science and Entrepreneurship (joint degree)2 years English Starts end of August

-Combine management, entrepreneurship and business models with deep knowledge on data science methods from mathematics, statistics and computer science.
+Merge management, entrepreneurship and business models with a profound knowledge on data science methods from mathematics, statistics and computer science.
 Learn to understand their limitations with regard to the law, regulations, and ethical considerations.
-Profit from the unique key strengths of both Eindhoven University of Technology and Tilburg University.
+Benefit from unique strengths of both Eindhoven University of Technology and Tilburg University.

 Data Science and Society (previously: Data Science: Business and Governance)1 year English Starts end of August and end of January